 Once you have received your calling card, there will be a PIN number that is hidden under a metallic scratch-off ink or printed on a piece of paper inside of the card’s package.
 If you purchase the calling card online, then the company will send the PIN to the email address you provide them.
 Now that you know the PIN, you can dial the toll-free number listed on the package and you will be prompted to enter the PIN number.
-It is important that you know the country calling code for the number you wish to dial as you will have to enter this before the number even if the calling card is exclusively made for the country you are trying to reach.
+It is important that you know the international phone number you wish to dial as you will have to enter this before the number even if the calling card is exclusively made for the country you are trying to reach.

 Find a Calling Card

 Some calling card companies can use suspicious business tactics and since you do not want to be made a victim of a scam, it is important to purchase cards from reputable sources.
 Major telecommunication companies are your best bet for avoiding shady businesses.
 You can search by country at callingcards.com to find the right card for you.
 This site shows the costs per minute up front and offers discounts on bundled purchases.
 Once you have chosen your country you can pick your card by comparing different calling card companies.
 After your card is chosen you can decide the amount you would like to pay such as $10, $20, $50.
 If you’re unsure about your purchase, you can try their free ten-minute trial card first as an added bonus.